kiranchari/Fourier-Sensitivity-Regularization/README.md

 Run all cells to re-generate the plots (be sure to change the path to the dataset, i.e., PATH\_TO\_IMAGENET)

 ## Fourier Regularized training
-We have provided a reference implementation of Fourier-regularizer training on CIFAR10 (train.py).
+We have provided a reference implementation of Fourier-regularized training on CIFAR10 (train.py).
 Please use the commands below.
 ```
 # standard training (CIFAR10)
 python train.py